Siddhantpahade/PowerBiProjects/README.md

 # PowerBiProjects
 Welcome to my Power BI Portfolio!
 This repository highlights a collection of end-to-end data analysis and reporting projects developed using Power BI.
-These projects span a variety of industries including e-commerce, supply chain, retail, banking.
+These projects span a variety of industries, including e-commerce, supply chain, retail, banking.
 Each project focuses on solving real-world business problems through data-driven storytelling, dynamic dashboards, and insightful visualizations.

 This portfolio demonstrates my ability to: